rcarmo/yaki-gae/README.md

 That and try out a PaaS, which I've never really done (I favor sysadmining my own machines, but there's only so much time in the world).
 [GAE][gae] isn't perfect, but it's well documented and a good fit for [my usual development pattern][dp].

-So, among other things, this version aims to do away (almost completely) with the `yaki` package and standardize the internals a bit more.
+So, among other things, this version aimed to do away (almost completely) with the `yaki` package and standardize the internals a bit more.

-## Roadmap
+However, after finishing that, I realized that it was prohibitively expensive to crawl the remote data store for changes, so I decided to put this on ice, strip away the GAE bits, and move development to a private Bitbucket repo.

-This is something I poke at on occasion, so there are no set goals other than my wanting to finish the refactoring.
-[My site][ttom] is running well enough as is atop the [legacy codebase][y] (code I write tends to work fairly long) and I fully intend to use this instead, but I am in no hurry.
+This is pretty usable on its own, provided you're willing to write a way to manage the content store rather than sync it with a cloud store service -- it's certainly feasible to run a self-contained blog engine atop GAE using this as a basis, but a filesystem is just more convenient for me.

 ## Architecture